 - Membership: This pricing structure requires a monthly membership fee, and often includes a small per-transaction fee on top of that, depending on your plan.
 This is ideal because your payment processing expenses are always predictable.

 Regardless of the fee structure your processor has, merchants pay a few specific expenses, all of which are accounted for in the fees listed above:

 - Assessments: This goes to the credit card association, typically a percentage.
 These fees vary depending on the credit card brand and your pricing structure.

 - Interchange fee: This is the price the merchant bank and payment processor pays to the issuing bank.
 Each credit card network charges its own interchange fees (except American Express).

-- Markups: Merchant banks will charge this fee as a way to generate revenue and cover any costs associated with transmitting information and funds.
+- Markups: Merchant banks and payment processors will charge this fee as a way to generate revenue and cover any costs associated with transmitting information and funds.

 - Chargebacks: Chargebacks aren’t really an associated expense with every credit card transaction, but they are a real threat to consider.
 Chargebacks are increasing 20% each year, and merchants bear the financial burden.
 An issuing bank will charge the merchant a fee each time a customer files a chargeback request.

 Sure, understanding the technical backend of what happens when a credit card is swiped might be TMI.
 But having a base knowledge of how credit card processing works and what it means for your business can help you save money and be more efficient.